-CDFW recommends conducting surveys in accordance with the "Approved Survey Methodology for the Blunt-nosed Leopard Lizard" (CDFW 2019).
-This survey protocol, designed to optimize BNLL detectability, reasonably assures CDFW that ground disturbance will not result in take of this fully protected species.
+CDFW recommends conducting surveys in the proposed Project Area in accordance with the "Approved Survey Methodology for the Blunt-nosed Leopard Lizard" (CDFW 2019).
+This survey protocol, designed to optimize BNLL detectability, reasonably assures CDFW that BNLL would be detected if present.

-CDFW advises that BNLL surveys be completed no more than one year prior to initiation of ground and/or vegetation disturbance.
-Please note that protocol-level surveys must be conducted on multiple dates during late spring, summer, and fall of the same calendar year, and that within these time periods, there are specific protocol-level date, temperature, and time parameters that must be adhered to.
-As a result, protocol-level surveys for BNLL are not synonymous with 30-day "preconstruction surveys" often recommended for other wildlife species.
+CDFW advises that BNLL surveys be completed by a qualified wildlife biologist as described in the survey protocol above across the entire Project site prior to CEQA analysis.
+These surveys must be also be conducted no more than one year prior to initiation of ground and/or vegetation disturbance.
+Protocol-level surveys for BNLL are not synonymous with 30-day "preconstruction surveys" often recommended for other wildlife species.
 In addition, the BNLL protocol specifies different survey effort requirements based on whether the disturbance results from maintenance activities or if the disturbance results in habitat removal (CDFW 2019).